zordiack/foam-dev/README.md

 Volume 220, 19-40

-A version of chtMultiRegionFoam (and -SimpleFoam) including viscous heating has been added.
+A version of chtMultiRegionFoam (and -SimpleFoam) including viscous heating have been added.
 The new solvers are called chtMultiRegionFoamVH and chtMultiRegionSimpleFoamVH.

 To compile turbulence models and wall functions,